ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The web development world is buzzing with the recent debut of Express 5.0, a release that promises not only to enhance stability but also…</blockquote>

 <h3>4.
-Breaking Free from MVC Hell: Why Your Node.js Code Needs the Service-Repository-Controller Pattern - <a href="https://medium.com/@mohammedbasit362/breaking-free-from-mvc-hell-why-your-node-js-code-needs-the-service-repository-controller-pattern-c080725ab910" target="_blank" rel="noopener noreferrer">link</a></h3>
+Express.js Secrets That Senior Developers Don’t Share - <a href="https://medium.com/@arunangshudas/express-js-secrets-that-senior-developers-dont-share-b2979bd7439a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammed Abdul Basit`**
+✍️ **posted by `Arunangshu Das`**

-<blockquote>Ever found yourself drowning in a sea of tangled business logic, database queries, and HTTP handlers all crammed into your controllers…</blockquote>
+<blockquote>Express.js is often the go-to framework for building web applications in Node.js.
+It’s lightweight, unopinionated, and incredibly flexible…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>